Node.js v0.7.9 Manual & Documentation

 An object which is shared between all instances of the current module and

-made accessible through require()
+made accessible through require().

-is the same as the module.exports
+exports is the same as the module.exports object.

-isn't actually a global but rather local to each module.
+exports isn't actually a global but rather local to each module.

 See the module system documentation for more information.